JohnsonLabJanelia/laserCalib/README.md

 conda install seaborn
 python -m pip install -U prettytable
 ```

+- we use Linux.
-We are using Linux.
-You will need to install `ffmpeg` on your machine such that the `ffmpeg` command works from the terminal.
+- you will also need to install `ffmpeg` on your machine such that the `ffmpeg` command works from the terminal.

 In laserCalib folder, install this library as a dev package
 ```
+git clone git@github.com:JohnsonLabJanelia/laserCalib.git
+git checkout mouse_rig
+conda activate lasercalib
 pip install -e  .
 ```